 TGbc Editor: please update the following paragraphs in this subclause as shown below:

-[2154, 2155] An EBCS non-AP STA may request relaying of an HLP payload to a specific destination by transmitting an EBCS UL frame.
-The frame carries the URI of the intended destination.
+[2154, 2155]An EBCS non-AP STA is not required to monitor the WM and may transmit an EBCS UL frame without receiving a Beacon frame or a Probe Response frame with EBCS Relaying Supported field of the Extended Capabilities element set to 1.
+The EBCS UL frame shall carry the HLP payload and the URI of the intended destination.
 The Address 1 and Address 3 fields of the frame shall be set to the broadcast address.

-[2156, 2133]An EBCS non-AP STA should include a STA certificate in an EBCS UL frame to help authenticate it (see 12.14.2.6 (Authentication of an EBCS UL frame)).
+[2156, 2133]An EBCS non-AP STA should include its certificate in an EBCS UL frame to allow the EBCS Proxy to authenticate the EBCS non-AP STA (see 12.14.2.6 (Authentication of an EBCS UL frame)).

+[2042, 2157][2158]When an EBCS non-AP STA has time information, the Frame Tx Time field shall indicate the time when the EBCS UL frame is queued for transmission.
+[2157]

+[2158]NOTE—An EBCS STA that transmits an EBCS UL frame can be in unassociated state.
+How an EBCS non-AP STA obtains time information is out of scope of this standard.

 [2042, 2157]An EBCS non-AP STA should include the Frame Count field in an EBCS UL frame that it transmits to reduce the possibility of a successful replay attack.
-[2158]When the STA has time information, the Frame Tx Time Present subfield in the Control field shall be set to 1 and the Frame Tx Time field shall indicate the time when the frame is queued for transmission; otherwise the Frame Tx Time Present subfield of the Control field shall be set to 0 and the Frame Tx Time field is not present in the frame.
-[2157]When the STA provides a frame count, the Frame Count Present subfield of the Control field shall be set to 1 and the Frame Count field shall carry a value that shall be set to 1 in the first EBCS UL frame that the STA transmits and shall be incremented for each subsequent transmission of an EBCS UL frame; otherwise the Frame Count Present subfield of the Control field shall be set to 0 and the Frame Count field is not present in the frame.
+When the STA provides a frame count, the Frame Count field shall carry a value that is set to 1 in the first EBCS UL frame that the STA transmits and shall be incremented for each subsequent transmission of an EBCS UL frame.

-[2158]NOTE—How an EBCS non-AP STA obtains time information is out of scope of this standard.

-[2042, 2157]

-The Frame Signature field, if present in the EBCS UL frame, shall [2134]carry be computed as defined in 12.14.2.5 (Signature of the EBCS UL frame).
+The Frame Signature field, if present in the EBCS UL frame, shall [2134]be computed as defined in 12.14.2.5 (Signature of the EBCS UL frame).

-An EBCS non-AP STA is not required to monitor the WM and may transmit an EBCS UL frame without discovering nearby EBCS APs that provide access to the relaying service.

 12.14.2.5 Signature of the EBCS UL frame[2048]

+An EBCS non-AP STA generates an EBCS UL frame when it receives data (HLP payload) to be transmitted to a specified destination.

-One of the following public key algorithms is used.
+If the Frame Signature Type subfield of the EBCS UL frame is set to a nonzero value, then one of the following public key algorithms is used for generating the frame signature.

 — RSASSA-PSS